Vimpil/GamifyMeBroNotes/Math_excercises/Part 4: The Stereometric Trials.md

 Derive the formula for the diagonal of a cube separately, and everything will go in the best way.
 11. Dijagonala osnog preseka valjka obrazuje sa osnovom ugao od 30◦.
 Ako je ta dijagonala 12 cm, izraˇcunati površinu i zapreminu tog valjka.
   The main thing to understand is that the problem specifies the intersection with the base.
 12. Osni presek prave kupe je jednakokraki pravougli trougao, ˇcija je hipotenuza dužine 8√2 cm.
-Izraˇcunati zapreminu te kupe. kupe is cilinder
+Izraˇcunati zapreminu te kupe.
+kupe means cilinder